 Emma Murtagh - Senior EU Programmes Manager

 I joined The Wheel initially in 2017 as European Programmes Officer and returned in 2020 after a year away to eventually take on the role of Senior EU Programmes Manager.

 A key part of my role is overseeing the delivery of Access Europe, a support and capacity building programme for the sector around accessing and managing EU funding.
 I also work with our policy team on European policy that affects our sector and create opportunities for our members to engage with EU decision makers.
 Finally, I am in charge of driving The Wheel’s own European development and designing projects that further our strategic goals and support the sector.
 This means overseeing a whole host of projects in a wide variety of areas that have been made possible through EU funding.

 I am a qualified trainer and English language teacher with a BA in English and Psychological Studies and an MA in Literature and Publishing, both from NUI Galway.
-I’m also have a Diploma in Leadership & Management from the UCD Professional Academy and a Certificate in Charity law, Trusteeship and Governance from the Law Society of Ireland.
+I also have a Diploma in Leadership & Management from the UCD Professional Academy and a Certificate in Charity law, Trusteeship and Governance from the Law Society of Ireland.